flancian/garden/Open Letter to Google.md

 During the 00s Google used and developed open protocols like [[XMPP]] and [[WebRTC]].
 Google contributed to [[open source]] and the internet [[commons]] before it was cool.
 Google proved that companies could treat their employees very well -- clearly better than average! high-percentile-well -- and still make a more than sufficient (i.e. a shitload) of money.
 Google, what is more, had encoded these values in their [[founders letter]], the public declaration of intents and purposes centered around [[don't be evil]] and a great pithy mission: [[to organize the world's information and make it universally accessible and useful]].

 Sure, [[free]] was not in it -- but then again, Google offered a fair deal; we could pay with our attention.
+And it had shown that it could make plenty enough money while offering this fair deal.

-So why be evil, indeed, if you can be good and get away with it?
-Make money while still increasing total utility and happiness?
+So why become evil, indeed, if you can be good and get away with it?
+If you know you can make money while still increasing total utility and happiness?

 The answer is relatively straightforward: because systems will tend to degrade with time, as yet another manifestation of entropy; because of the emergent forces within our social systems that tend to consolidate themselves in hierarchies that risk abusing their positions of power; because things tend not to be, or remain, as good as they seem like they can be.